shams-ashraf/LFSR-Stream-Cipher/README.md

 - Supports warm-up bits (first X bits are discarded but displayed in console).
 - Shows flip-flop states and output bits for each clock cycle.
 - Classifies the polynomial used: Primitive, Irreducible, or Reducible.
-- Encryption output is kept as raw bytes (may include symbols), not converted to Base64.

 ## Usage